rust-lang/rfcs/text/3729-sized-hierarchy.md

 a `const ValueSized` bound.

 **Edition change:** In the current edition,`?Sized` will be syntatic sugar for a `const ValueSized` bound.
-In the next edition, use of `?Sized` syntax will be prohibited over an edition and all uses of it will be rewritten to a `const ValueSized` bound.
+As the `?Trait` syntax is currently accepted for any trait but ignored for every trait except `Sized`, `?ValueSized` and `?Pointee` bounds would be ignored.
+In the next edition, any uses of `?Sized` syntax will be rewritten to a `const ValueSized` bound.
+Any other uses of the `?Trait` syntax will be removed as part of the migration and the `?Trait` syntax will be prohibited.

 A default implicit bound of `const Sized` is added by the compiler to every type parameter `T` that does not have an explicit `~const Sized`, `Sized`, `?Sized`,